Investing in small companies is not for the faint-hearted. Whilst some of these companies might do very well, others will struggle and some will fail.

 The tax incentives the government offers provide a valuable buffer against this risk for Enterprise Investment Scheme (EIS) investors.
 They mitigate the impact of investments that don’t work out and amplify the impact of investments that do well.

-Capital gains deferral
+Capital Gains deferral

 Inheritance tax relief

-How do I claim EIS tax reliefs?
+How do I claim EIS income tax relief?